JeschkeLab/DeerLab/docsrc/source/installation.rst

 	python

 which should display the installed Python version and launch the Python command line.
-To exit, use the ``exit()`` command.
+To exit, use the ``exit()`` command or close the console.

-Installing pre-built DeerLab
+Installing DeerLab from PyPI
 -----------------------------

 A pre-built distribution can be installed using `pip <https://pip.pypa.io/en/stable/installing/>`_.